jsfiddle/togetherjs/README.md

 This exists in app/hub/server.js.
 By default in dev mode, it serves the setup code here: [http://localhost:8080/towtruck.js](http://localhost:8080/towtruck.js).

-Third-party libraries in `app/hub/libs/`.

-A basic overview of the code:

 - `server.js`: the Node.js server, just one file.
 It's pretty dumb, just passing messages back and forth between clients.
 It is a goal to keep it dumb, and leave the important logic in the client.
 Most of the code you'll see in there is to make development easier, handling the sequential loading of modules, compiling LESS, inserting templates, etc.

+Third-party libraries in `app/http/public/towtruck/libs/`.

+A basic overview of the code, which is in `app/http/public/towtruck`:

 - `channels.js`: abstraction over WebSockets and other communication methods.
 Buffers output while the connection is opening, handles JSON encoding/decoding.